sea-lang/sea/readme.md

 # Sea

-> *C for the modern world.*
+> _C for the modern world._

-Sea is a general-purpose language made to allow programmers to write low-level and performant code without needing to write C.
+Sea is a general-purpose language made to allow programmers to write low-level, performant, and portable code without needing to write C.

-> If you are conversing about Sea vs C, then you may want to pronounce Sea as
+> If you are conversing about Sea and C, then you may want to pronounce Sea as
 > `see-uh` instead of `see` to prevent ambiguity.
 You could also call it
 > `ocean`, `fish c`, or any other random thing that helps to fix the ambiguity.